Sourpat/AutoComply-AI/README.md

 This lets you:

 - Walk through a clean, explainable flow in normal mode.
 - Flip one switch and immediately inspect the underlying objects being returned by the AI/RAG layer and decision engines.

+For an example of how to orchestrate these endpoints from n8n or similar tools, see `docs/integrations_n8n_example.md`.

 #### How to talk about this in interviews